 Attorney General: William Wirt

-King was born in Newport, Rhode Island.
-He studied under Edward Savage in New York City, and then in London under Benjamin West from 1805 to 1812.
-Returning to America, he spent several years in Philadelphia and Baltimore before settling in the District of Columbia where he made his home until his death.
-King is especially noted for his portraits of American Indians.
-In 1857 King painted Attorney General Wirt's portrait.
+Charles Bird King was born in Newport, Rhode Island.
+He studied under Edward Savage in New York City and then in London under Benjamin West from 1805 to 1812.
+Returning to the United States, he spent several years in Philadelphia and Baltimore before settling in Washington, D.C., for the rest of his life.
+King is especially noted for his portraits of Native Americans.
+He painted Attorney General Wirt's portrait in 1857 and died in 1862.